uRadical/binder/Readme.md

 * **Highest memory usage:** BindMixed/WithForm (9.75 KB/op)
 * **Fewest allocations:** BindPathOnly (1 allocs/op)
 * **Most allocations:** BindMixed/WithJSON (59 allocs/op)

-## Key Insights

-* **Path parameter binding** is significantly faster than other binding types, with only a single memory allocation.
-* **JSON and form body parsing** are the most resource-intensive operations, consuming around 7-10KB of memory per operation.
-* **Mixed binding operations** (combining multiple sources) have the highest time cost, taking 3.5-3.7ms per operation.
-* The cached version of `Bind` is approximately 18% faster than the uncached version (2.66ms vs 3.26ms).
-* **Cookie binding** is quite efficient, requiring only 4 allocations and 0.23KB of memory.
-* **Parallel binding** demonstrates good performance, which suggests the `Bind` function is suitable for concurrent use.

 ## Contributing